-The symposium is sponsored by Georgetown University’s “Future of the Humanities Project,” a collaboration with the Las Casas Institute at Blackfriars Hall, Oxford University.
+The symposium was sponsored by Georgetown University’s “Future of the Humanities Project,” a collaboration with the Las Casas Institute at Blackfriars Hall, Oxford.

 Dr. Gabriele Finaldi serves as director of the National Gallery, London, where he was a curator from 1992 to 2002 before taking the post of deputy director for collections and research at the Prado in Madrid.
 His publications include The Image of Christ (2000); Baroque Painting in Genoa (2002) and most recently, as a coauthor, Sorolla: Spanish Masters of Light (2019).

 Stephen Farthing RA is a distinguished artist and fellow of the Royal Academy of Art, where he has exhibited his work.
 He has served as the Ruskin Master at the Ruskin School of Fine Art and is a fellow at St. Edmund’s Hall, Oxford University.
 Among his well-known books are 1001 Paintings You Must See Before You Die (2006).